 7: How important is ESP support?

-In the 2014 Forrester evaluation of Email Marketing Vendors, they pointed out that the right support and guidance have become increasingly important.
+In Forrester evaluation of Email Marketing Vendors, they pointed out that the right support and guidance have become increasingly important.
 The right assistance can make the difference between a mediocre and a game-changing campaign.

 Are you completely independent, knowledgeable about market developments and planning to create your marketing program completely by yourself or would you feel more comfortable with support, training, sharing of experiences with peers?
 In the former case an ESP that can offer that support would be the advisable choice.